-A Work Breakdown Structure (WBS) (MIL-STD-881C) is a tool used to define a project in discrete work elements in a Hierarchical format.
+A Work Breakdown Structure (WBS) (MIL-STD-881D) is a tool used to define a project in discrete work elements in a Hierarchical format.
 It displays and defines the product, or products, to be developed and/or produced.
 It relates the elements of work to be accomplished to each other and to the end product.
-In other words, the WBS is an organized method to breakdown a product into subproducts at lower levels of detail.
+In other words, the WBS is an organized method to break down a product into subproducts at lower levels of detail.
 It’s used for planning, cost estimating, execution and control.

-A program WBS is established to provide the framework for program and technical planning, cost estimating, resource allocation, performance measurement, and status reporting.
+- Program WBS: A program WBS is established to provide the framework for program and technical planning, cost estimating, resource allocation, performance measurement, and status reporting.
 The WBS defines the total system of hardware, software, services, data, and facilities, and relates these elements to each other and to the end product.
-Program offices develop a program WBS tailoring the guidance provided in MIL-HDBK-881 and MIL-STD-881C.
+Program offices develop a program WBS tailoring the guidance provided in MIL-HDBK-881 and MIL-STD-881D.
 The WBS is also an integral part of the preparation of the Cost Analysis Requirements Description (CARD).

-The first three Work Breakdown Structure Levels are organized as:
+The first three Work Breakdown Structure (WBS) Levels are organized as: